Playtech Advances Share Buyback Program with Latest Purchase - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Playtech has announced the purchase of 240,000 ordinary shares as part of its £43.7 million share buyback program, initiated on 25 September 2025.
-The shares, purchased at an average price of £2.3232, will be transferred to the company’s Employee Benefit Trust to fund employee share schemes.
-This move does not alter the total number of shares in issue or voting rights, maintaining the figure at 309,294,243.
-This strategic buyback is part of Playtech’s efforts to manage its capital structure and reward its employees, potentially strengthening its market position and stakeholder confidence.
+Playtech PLC announced the purchase of 250,000 ordinary shares on the London Stock Exchange as part of its £43.7 million share buyback program.
+The shares, acquired through Goodbody Stockbrokers, are being transferred to the company’s Employee Benefit Trust to fund employee share schemes, maintaining the total number of shares and voting rights at 309,294,243.
+This strategic move is part of Playtech’s ongoing efforts to manage its capital structure and reward employees, potentially strengthening its market position and stakeholder relations.

 The most recent analyst rating on (GB:PTEC) stock is a Hold with a £266.00 price target.
 To see the full list of analyst forecasts on Playtech stock, see the GB:PTEC Stock Forecast page.